NZK95/nvtweak/README.md

 ## Usage
-1. Enter the DWORD parameter name in the search field
+1. Enter the DWORD parameter name (If hidden extract them with WPA/MXA/PROCMON etc..) in the search field
 2. Click **Search** to query the documentation database
 3. Interpret results based on parameter type: